VasilisAvgoustakis/fut_exhibition_statistic/README.md

 This project provides statistical analysis and data visualization for the exhibition held at the Futurium museum in Berlin.
 It includes backend services for data storing and processing and a web application to display the statistics.

 ## Architecture

 The project is divided into several components:

 1. **Backend**:
    - **Python Backend**:
         - The backend is built using Python and handles data capturing, pre-processing and storing.
-It uses mqtt subscribe to gather interactions of visitors that are using their RFID bracelets on different exhibits.
+It uses MQTT subscribe to gather interactions of visitors that are using their RFID bracelets on different exhibits.
         - The visitor interaction with the exhibition are stored in a MySQL DB with which the backend program interacts for storing and retrieving data.
         - Many intensive statistical calculation are done by the database when it is "cheaper" to do so.
    - **Redis**: Used as a message broker for background task processing.